1983

 1986

-Lindsay returns to the studio for two further recording sessions with Glyn Johns Docherty and, later, Burns join him.
+Lindsay returns to the studio for two further recording sessions with Glyn Johns Docherty and, later, Burns joins him.
 Neither Ryce nor Harper are included in these sessions.
-Wickens and Linscott are also involved during the earlier session.
+Wickens and Linscott were also involved during the earlier session.

 Ryce and Harper leave the band.
 Guitarist Brian McFie is recruited as a session player.
 Steven Lindsay is now the sole permanent member of the band.